EEVblog/MinecraftTradingCards/README.md

 # MinecraftTradingCards
-Minecraft Trading Cards Created by Sagan Jones
+Minecraft Trading Cards Created by 11yo Sagan Jones Please credit me if you use or modify them, thanks!